EXPLAINER: Biden extends student loan freeze through August - NewsBreak

 WHO IS ELIGIBLE?

 The moratorium applies to most federal student loan programs, including the Direct Loan Program, which issues subsidized and unsubsidized student loans.
-It does not apply to private loans issued by banks or schools.
-The latest federal data show that more than 43 million Americans have student loans amounting to a combined $1.6 trillion.
+It does not apply to private loans issued by banks, schools or other institutions.
+The latest federal data show that more than 43 million Americans have student loans, worth a combined $1.6 trillion.

 WHY IS IT BEING EXTENDED?